lt/PHP-AES/README.md

 Stream modes are likely not in their final state, I'm still thinking about how to make them faster without a ton of code duplication.

 ### TODO:
- - Implement an AES Context for proper streaming
  - Padding options (i.e. stream->finish($ctx) would pad remaining buffer and return final block)
  - Implement crappy modes just because (OFB, CFB, etc.)
  - Implement some authenticated modes